alain-andre/prime/doc/prime.fr-FR.md

 Méthode: get
 -----------

-Returns the value associated with the given key.
+retourne the value associated with the given key.

 ```js
 var myMap = map()